hgimonet/Interactive-Lab-Hub/Lab 2/README.md

 **Edit 1 (3/8/20):** I got into an accident yesterday and I wasn't able to get my clock working with the accelerometer yet (thus no demo).

-**Edit 2 (3/13/20):** Unfortunately lab 3 didn't help too much on my accelerometer issues, but I managed to make a semi-working solution (without solving the IMU drift issue).
+**Edit 2 (3/13/20):** Ilan, unfortunately lab 3 didn't help too much on my accelerometer issues, but I managed to make a semi-working solution (without solving the IMU drift issue).

 # The Clock of Pi